A pair-based approximation for simplicial contagion: Mean-field SIS models

-System~\eqref{eq:standard_SIS_MF} is exact but not closed, as the equations governing the dynamics of both $\langle S\rangle$ and $\langle I\rangle$ depend on the quantity $\langle SI\rangle$.
-To obtain a closed system of equations, one may apply the law of mass action, which consists of assuming statistical independence at the level of individuals.
-This means to assume that infected individuals are randomly distributed in the network, so that the probability that a neighbor is infected is given by $\langle I\rangle$ and does not depend on the state of the node itself.
-Under this assumption, by approximating the fraction of edges in state $(S,I)$ as
+System~\eqref{eq:standard_SIS_MF} is exact but not closed, as the equations governing the dynamics of $\langle S\rangle$ and $\langle I\rangle$ depend on the quantity $\langle SI\rangle$.
+To obtain a closed system of equations, one may apply the law of mass action, assuming statistical independence at the level of individuals.
+This means to assume that infected individuals are randomly distributed in the network, so the probability that a neighbor is infected is simply given by $\langle I\rangle$ and does not depend on the state of the node itself.
+Under this assumption, we can approximate the fraction of edges in state $(S,I)$ as